psztefko/ING-app/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-This is instructions how to set our project locally.
+Here you can find how to locally set our project.

 ### Prerequisites
 To build and install that project you need gradle.
 We are using android studio to compile everything